genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 #### Header Set-up

 We have already enabled this micro front-end when we created the initial structure of the application in the Developer Training.
-But for learning purposes, let's review what needs to be done to setup the foundation-header from scratch - compare this with the existing code to get a better understanding.
+But for learning purposes, let's review what needs to be done to set up the foundation-header from scratch - compare this with the existing code to get a better understanding.

 To enable this micro front-end in our application, we'd have to follow the steps below.